ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Name: URI scheme name.

-* Meaning: Provides a short description of the sub-error.
+* Meaning: Provides a short description of the scheme.

 * Reference: Provides a pointer to an IETF-approved specification that registered the contact URI scheme.